-- b.
+- a.
+(4 pts) The two graphs shown are not isomorphic: identify a characteristic of the graphs which demonstrates that they are not isomorphic. - b.
 (4 pts) If you add enough edges to each, you'll get two complete simple graphs, which are isomorphic.
 What is the minimal number of edges you must add to create isomorphic graphs?
-Justify! - c.
-(2 pts) If there is a bijection between the set of natural numbers and the set of prime numbers, what does this prove?
+Justify!